znuny/manual/source/concepts/participants/index.rst

 Collaborative Resolution
     Multiple agents are added as watchers and mentioned throughout the ticket's lifecycle, ensuring all necessary expertise is available and the ticket is resolved efficiently.

-These scenarios illustrate how participation features in Znuny support collaboration and effective ticket management in dynamic support
+These scenarios illustrate how participation features in Znuny support collaboration and effective ticket management in dynamic support environments.